rtkwlf/cookbook-simple-iptables/README.md

 We can then jump to this chain from other simple_iptables_rule chains, but an automatic jump to this chain won't be added.

+By default, the name of the `simple_iptables_resource` is also used for an `iptables` comment.
+This default can be overridden by explicitly specifying a `comment` attribute.

 `simple_iptables_policy` Resource
 ---------------------------------